Today’s Quote: “Her soul is Alive. And we are drawn to her.”- Stasi Eldredge

 Today’s Dare: Today I dare you to do some sort of light physical exercise.
 Go for a walk, or something else that will get you outside (whether permitting) and moving.
 As you’re doing it, let your mind get carried away in some of these new principals that you’re learning about marriage.
 Think about what things you really need to work on, or what things are really kind of a drastic change from how you’ve always thought about relationships.

 And again, let yourself get excited!
 You’re healing!
-And there’s a man out there that God is preparing for you, as He is preparing you for him!
+And there’s a man out there who God is preparing for you, as He is preparing you for him!

 And don’t stop POFUing everday!
 No matter how good or how high you’re feeling.
 It is God and God alone who is healing and moving you forward.
 And if you want to continue, then you need to continue letting yourself be putty at His feet.